Lince-Facens/mobilelab/STM32F10x.md

 | SWCLK | CLK |
 | 3.3V | 3.3V |

 You should be able to run the newly created debug configuration if OpenOCD was installed and configured correctly.
-Try to add breakpoints.
+You can test it out by running it and adding breakpoints to your code.

 ## Flashing
-You can configure release flashing by following the instructions below.
+You can configure the flashing process for release through Eclipse by following the instructions below.

 Right click the project, go to **Properties -> C/C++ Build -> GNU ARM Cross Create Flash Image -> General** and set the "Output File Format" to "Raw Binary".